Frequently Asked Questions

 How fast do jump passes sell and should I buy one on July 1?

 In the last decade, Bridge Day tickets have sold out anywhere from three weeks to three months when using a starting sale date of July 1 at 2pm EDT.
+More than 75% of all jump slots are sold on the first day.
 Lately, in the midst of a recession, it's been taking about 3 months to sell all 450 jump slots.
 The reason everyone tries to buy a jump ticket on July 1 at 2pm EDT is due to the fact that early jump ticket purchases get early time slots for jumping off the bridge as well as a better chance to reserve a hotel room at jumper headquarters (Holiday Lodge - where many jumpers prefer to stay).
 Please note that jumpers who purchase our 3-day Bridge Day BASE Jump Course will be guaranteed the ability to purchase a jump pass regardless of the event being sold out.
 We always sell all of our 450 jump slots for experienced jumpers, however, this doesn't normally occur until we get very close to the event.

-Tandem BASE jump passes normally take 2-3 months to sell out, although we've had an enormous amount of interest in early 2013 due to a CBS News story that aired shortly after Bridge Day 2012.
-Our training courses do not normally sell out and there is no limit for the class size of our 6-8 hour course.
+Tandem BASE jump passes normally take a few weeks to sell out, although we've had an enormous amount of interest recently due to a CBS News story that aired shortly after Bridge Day 2012.
+Our jumper training courses do not normally sell out and there is no limit for the class size of our 6-8 hour course.

 Will the NPS get my personal information?